pinot-contrib/pinot-docs/basics/concepts.md

 # Apache Pinot™ concepts

-Apache Pinot™ is a database designed to deliver highly concurrent, ultra-low-latency queries on large datasets through a set of data model abstractions familiar to most developers.
-Delivering on these goals requires several foundational architectural commitments:
+Apache Pinot™ is a database designed to deliver highly concurrent, ultra-low-latency queries on large datasets through a set of common data model abstractions.
+Delivering on these goals requires several foundational architectural commitments, including:

 * Storing data in columnar form to allow for high-performance scanning
 * Sharding of data to scale both storage and computation